PARTICIPATE

 About the preliminary round

-- Essay critique (20 points): From the next round onwards, the Philosophy Olympiad is an essay competition.
-In this part, you will read short excerpts as they might appear in essays by participants in the Philosophy Olympiad and you will have to assess their weaknesses, particularly regarding the Philosophy Olympiad criteria: 1.
+1. Essay critique: From the next round onwards, the Philosophy Olympiad is an essay competition.
+In this part, you will assess short excerpts regarding the Philosophy Olympiad criteria: 1.
 Relevance: Does the content of the excerpt relate to the given topic?
 2. Philosophical understanding: Is the topic approached with philosophical depth?
 3. Quality of argumentation: Is there a thesis which is well argued for?
 4. Coherence: Is an understandable structure being followed?
 Are terms used consistently?
 Is the argumentation free of contradictions?
 5.Originality: Does the text express the participant’s own thoughts and use proper examples?

-- Reading comprehension (48 points): In this part, you read short excerpts from philosophical texts and have to answer questions about their content.
+2. Reading comprehension: In this part, you read short excerpts from philosophical texts and have to answer questions about their content.

 Conditions of participation